-Political, economic and weather issues occur every day all over the world that cause the prices of commodities to move higher and lower.
-There are many opportunities to take advantage of volatility in commodities markets, but only a select number of these assets are available for direct investment.
+Changes in political, economic, and even weather issues can affect the prices of commodities.
+Indeed they rise and fall often.
+There are many ways to make money on the volatility in commodities markets, but it takes a special skill.
+Also, only a select number of these assets can be accessed by the public for direct investment.

-These days there are two major futures exchanges in the U.S - The CME Group and ICE Futures.
 The CME Group has been around the longest and is the result of a merger between the Chicago Mercantile Exchange and the Chicago Board of Trade.
-The CME acquired the New York Mercantile Exchange (NYMEX), the New York Commodities Exchange (COMEX) and many other smaller exchanges over recent years.
-The CME trades grains, livestock, financial products, metals, and energy markets.
+The CME acquired the New York Mercantile Exchange (NYMEX), the New York Commodities Exchange (COMEX), and many other smaller exchanges over recent years.
+The CME trades grains, livestock, lumber, metals, and energy markets.

 Investing in Commodities